Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models

 The physical state $\ket{\psi}$ satisfies the constraint imposed by $G^{\rm QLM}$ at all lattice sites, which is pictorially represented in Fig.~\ref{fig:glaws}.
 A very closely related model is the QDM, initially used by Rokhsar and Kivelson to realize the non-N\'{e}el phase of antiferromagnets as a potential route to high-temperature superconductivity \cite{Rokhsar1988}, and hence these models are also called Rokhsar-Kivelson models.
 Subsequently they were also used to study resonating valence bond phases and fractionalized excitations \cite{Moessner2001}.
 The QDM has the same Hamiltonian as the QLM, but a different Gauss' Law:

 Here ${\rm r} = ({\rm x_1, x_2})$ denotes the lattice index.
 Since the Gauss law for the models are completely different, the physical states $\ket{\psi}$ and $\ket{\chi}$ for the two models do not overlap.
 Physically, the states selected by the QLM has zero charges on the vertex, while those selected by the QDM have staggered $\pm 1$ charges arranged throughout the lattice volume (see Fig~\ref{fig:glaws}).
+The charges in the QDM, however, are background charged without any associated dynamics.
 The latter can be interpreted as a non-relativistic one-form symmetry of the Abelian gauge theory~\cite{Seiberg2020}.
 The constraints are such that 6 states are allowed by the $G^{\rm QLM}$ for each site, while 4 are allowed by $G^{\rm QDM}$ at each site.
 In this sense, the QDM represents a more constrained model than the QLM.
-For notational efficiency, we will denote the Hamiltonian of both models as ${\cal H}_{\mathrm{RK}}$, and use the superscript on the Gauss Law for the respective models.
+For notational efficiency, we will denote the Hamiltonian of both models as $\ham$, and use the superscript on the Gauss Law for the respective models.